 An exporter identification number (EIN) is required for shipping goods and services from United States to other foreign country.
 The EIN is issued by Internal Revenue Service, Department of Treasury.
-It is is filed through Automated Export System.
+It is is filed through the Automated Export System.
 The EIN contains information on the sender and receiver of goods and information about goods that are exported.

 A Little More About What is an Exporter Identification Number

 An export identification number (EIN) is a numerical code that is used by business entities and individuals who are engaged in exporting activities.
 Individuals are required to acquire an export identification (EIN) if they want to export products to other countries, even if they do not have a registered business.
 The EIN requirements do not vary.

 ● US multinational activity abroad and US jobs: substitutes or complements?, Harrison, A. E., McMillan, M. S., & Null, C. (2007).
 Industrial Relations: A Journal of Economy and Society, 46(2), 347-365.
 This paper focuses on the general misconception that firms are driven by low labor cost abroad.
 This paper reports stylized facts on the activities of U.S. multinationals at home and abroad for the years 1977 to 1999.
 Focus is placed on firms in manufacturing and services, two sectors that have received extensive media attention for supposedly exporting jobs.